Skip to content

 3. Attracts the right clients.
 When agencies lack a clear brand, they compete on price or features.
 When they have a strong brand, they attract clients who value their specific expertise.

+So what can you do about it?
 Building a trusted brand does not require huge marketing budgets, but it does require clarity and leadership.

 3. Lead the conversation.
 Share your perspective by publishing articles or speaking at industry events.
 Contribute to discussions about the future of insight so that clients trust you know what you are talking about.
+You don't have to have all the answers but you need to show you are learning and evolving with AI.

 4. Keep learning and improving.
 Keep educating yourself and your teams on how to imbed AI effectively into your capabilities and share learnings, use cases, best practices and case studies with your clients.
+This is what they are looking for your help to do.

 Trusted brands shape industry thinking rather than simply reacting to it.

-The Future of Insight Is Human + AI - augmented intelligence
+The future of insight Is Human + AI - augmented intelligence